 sb gen man --dir `manpath | cut -d ':' -f 1`

 - Download the SB executable file for Windows:

 Prior to using the Seven Bridges Command Line Interface, you must enter your credentials to authenticate with the Platform.
 For this, you will need to know the following information:

-- API endpoint for the Seven Bridges Platform, which you can obtain by following these steps:
+- The API endpoint for the Seven Bridges Platform, which you can obtain by following these steps:

 - Your authentication token.

 - Launch the command line and enter the following: